Self-Specialization: Uncovering Latent Expertise within Large Language Models: Introduction

-However, some pertinent questions remain: (i) How effective are the original or the self-aligned models when applied to more niche domains, such as biomedicine? (ii) Given that neither the initial pre-training nor subsequent self-alignment tuning is domain-specific, we hypothesize that the model expertise in different domains resides in ``superposition" in the model's parameters and hidden states.
-In other words, parametric knowledge in LLMs represents a mixture of semantics and knowledge of various domains.
-May this hinder each individual expert-domain performance?
-These inquiries become even more practical when considering the ever-growing demands for specialized models that can cater to domain-specific nuances.
-In our preliminary study, we find that existing models such as Alpaca \citep{alpaca} and Dromedary \citep{sun2023principledriven}, although aligned, exhibit only a modest degree of improvement (compared to source models before alignment) within the specialized domains.
-These observations underline the need for innovative approaches that can harness the depth of domain-specific knowledge existing in the base models, to ensure the self-generated instruction-tuning data remains both contextually appropriate and accurate.
+However, a pertinent question remains: How effective are the self-aligned models when applied to more niche domains, such as biomedicine?
+Given that both the initial pre-training and subsequent self-alignment are general, the knowledge embedded in LLM parameters may be a mixture of semantics and various domains.
+This raises questions about their effectiveness in specialized domains, despite the aims of instruction-tuning and self-alignment for cross-task generalization.
+In our preliminary study, however, we find that existing models such as Alpaca \citep{alpaca} and Dromedary \citep{sun2023principledriven}, although aligned, exhibit only a modest degree of improvement within the specialized domains.
+These observations underline the need for focused approaches that can leverage the domain expertise existing in the base models, to ensure the self-generated instruction-tuning data remains both contextually appropriate and accurate.

-In this work, we introduce and explore the new concept of \textbf{self-specialization} (Fig. \ref{fig:concept}).
-Drawing inspiration from the foundational principles of self-alignment, self-specialization goes a step further by incorporating domain-specific seeds and external knowledge.
-Our approach integrates specialized seed instructions and is further bolstered by a retrieval component.
-Our goal is to guide models beyond generic alignment, directing them to generate data that are not just contextually fitting for a specialized domain but also maintain high degrees of accuracy.
+In this work, we explore the possibility of \textbf{self-specialization} (Fig. \ref{fig:concept}).
+Drawing inspiration from the foundational principles of self-alignment, self-specialization goes a step further by incorporating domain-specific seed instructions and is further bolstered by parameter-efficient fine-tuning, as well as optional iterative refinement and retrieval components.
+Our goal is to guide models beyond generic alignment, directing them to generate data that are not just contextually fitting for a specialized domain but also maintain high accuracy.